yehchanyoo/yehchanyoo.github.io/index.md

 <img src="yehchan_yoo_profile_pic.jpeg">

-My name is Yeh Chan Yoo; I am a recent graduate from the University of California, Berkeley, having studied Statistics and Political Economy + minored in Data Science as an undergraduate!
-I graduated on December 25.
+My name is Yeh Chan (Yehchan) Yoo; I am a recent graduate from the University of California, Berkeley, having studied Statistics and Political Economy + minored in Data Science as an undergraduate!
+I graduated on December 2023.

 This website was built to host some of the research work I have done in the last several years; I sincerely hope you enjoy reading and interacting with my work!